There are now 3 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) research essay; (2) tutorial preparation and participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) online quiz; (2) presentation and written response; and (3) final essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Adam Keen